Junshi

 A woodblock print depicting the wife of Onodera Junai, one of the forty-seven rōnin.
 She prepares herself to follow her husband into death.

-Junshi (殉死) refers to the medieval Japanese act of vassals committing suicide for the death of their lord.
+Junshi (殉死) refers to the medieval Japanese act of vassals committing suicide upon the death of their lord.

 Background

-The practice is described by Chinese chronicles, describing the inhabitants of the Japanese archipelago, going as far back as the third century, according to the Records of the Three Kingdoms, where more than a hundred servants were said to follow Queen Himiko in death.
+The practice is described by Chinese chronicles, describing the inhabitants of the Japanese archipelago, going as far back as the third century, according to the Records of the Three Kingdoms, where more than a hundred servants were said to have followed Queen Himiko in death.
 The Nihon Shoki records a decree in 646 that forbade junshi, but it continued to be practiced for centuries afterward.

-Under the Tokugawa shogunate (1603–1868), battle and war were almost unknown, and junshi became quite popular with vassals even when their masters died naturally, or in some other way had not met a violent end.
+Under the Tokugawa shogunate (1603–1868), battle and war were almost unknown, and junshi became quite popular with vassals even when their masters died naturally or otherwise non-violently.
 There were no fixed rules for junshi, and to some extent it depended on the circumstances, the importance of the lord and the esteem in which he was held by his followers, and the manner of his death.
 Junshi could also be carried out irrespective of whether the lord had died of an illness, fallen on the battlefield, or committed seppuku.